ictnlp/awesome-transformer/README.md

 ## Implementations & How to reproduce paper's result?

-Indeed there are lots of transformer implementations on the Internet, in order to simplify learning curve, here I only include **the most valuable** projects.
+Indeed there are lots of transformer implementations on the Internet, in order to simplify learning curve, here we only include **the most valuable** projects.

 >**[Note]**: In transformer original paper, there are *WMT14 English-German*, *WMT14 English-French* two results
     ![results](http://o9h9w1ysg.bkt.clouddn.com/blog/180904/B4mbH19CBD.png)
-Here I regard a implementation as performance-reproducable **if there exists approaches to reproduce WMT14 English-German BLEU score**.
-Therefore, I'll also support corresponding approach to reproduce *WMT14 English-German* result.
+Here we regard a implementation as performance-reproducable **if there exists approaches to reproduce WMT14 English-German BLEU score**.
+Therefore, we'll also support corresponding approach to reproduce *WMT14 English-German* result.

 ### Minimal, paper-equavalent but not certainly performance-reproducable implementations(both *PyTorch* implementations)